curl/curl-for-win/README.md

   - **SECURITY NOTICE: It is strongly recommended to upgrade to curl 7.65.1_2 and OpenSSL 1.1.1c_2, released on 2019-06-20, or newer.
-Previous releases were discovered to have a code injection and potentential privilege escalation vulnerability triggered via OpenSSL's build configuration defaults when using certain Windows compilers, including MinGW.
+Previous releases were discovered to have a code injection (and potential privilege escalation) vulnerability triggered via OpenSSL's build configuration defaults when using certain Windows compilers, including MinGW.
 The issue has been fixed by applying a local OpenSSL patch along with the required build configuration change.